coleifer/peewee/docs/peewee/sqlite.rst

         This is the attribute you will use to access the score if ``with_score=True``.
-      :param bool explicit_ordering: Order using full SQL function to calculate rank, as opposed to simply referencing the score alias in the ORDER BY clause.
+      :param bool explicit_ordering: Order using full SQL function to calculate rank, as opposed to referencing the score alias in the ORDER BY clause.

       Shorthand way of searching for a term and sorting results by the quality of the match using BM25.